Cephalocereus macrocephalus: Description

 Cephalocereus macrocephalus usually grows in branches, but sometimes also singly, and reaches heights of 7 to 15 meters.
 The trunk has a diameter of 30 to 60 centimeters.
 The columnar, cloudy green shoots are up to 12 meters long and have a diameter of 30 to 40 centimeters.
 The 17 to 26 ribs are low and blunt.
 One of the one to three, 4 to 5 centimeter long central spines is flattened.
 The spread, grayish eight to twelve marginal spines are up to 1 centimeter long.
 The terminal pseudocephalium consists of large areoles that bear abundant yellow wool and numerous bristles.

 The cylindrical to tubular flowers appear in a circle from the pseudocephalium near the shoot tips.
 They are white, 1.2 to 1.6 centimeters long and reach a diameter of 2.1 to 2.8 centimeters.
 Its pericarpel and flower tube are covered with small tubercles and broad scales.
 The purple-red, spherical fruits are up to 2 centimeters long and covered with scales.

 Taxonomy

 The species was first described in 1897 by Karl Moritz Schumann with the name accredited to Frédéric Albert Constantin Weber.
-The specific epithet macrocephalus is derived from the Greek words makros for 'big' and kephalos for 'head' and refers to the large terminal cephalium.
+The specific epithet (macrocephalus) is derived from the ancient Greek words makrós (μακρός) meaning "long" and kephalḗ (κεφαλή) meaning "head".